Hosea 10 — God hides an invitation inside a demolition notice

 God traced the problem back to its roots — this wasn't new behavior:

-The reference to Gibeah reaches all the way back to one of the darkest chapters in history — a story of horrific violence and moral collapse from the book of .
+The reference to reaches all the way back to one of the darkest chapters in history — a story of horrific violence and moral collapse from the book of .
 God's point was sharp: this isn't a recent problem.
 You've been running this same pattern for generations.
 Different era, same heart condition.

 That's the thing about unaddressed patterns.
 They don't resolve on their own.
 They compound.
 And eventually, the correction catches up.

 "Ephraim was a trained calf that loved to thresh — and I spared her neck from the heavy yoke.
-But now I will put Ephraim to the yoke. must plow. must break up their own ground."
+But now I will put Ephraim to the yoke.
+Judah must plow.
+Israel must break up their own ground."

 Read that again.
 In the middle of everything falling apart, God didn't just pronounce a sentence.
 He offered a path back.
-Break up the fallow ground — the soil that's gone hard from neglect.
+Break up the fallow ground— the soil that's gone hard from neglect.
 Start planting something different.
 Seek me.
 And I'll show up like rain.

 There's something deeply honest about this image. isn't a magic reset button.
 It's agricultural.
 It's slow.
 It's work.
 You have to break up ground that's been neglected, plant seeds you won't see bloom immediately, and trust that the rain will come.
 But God promised it would.